mvrilo/sinatra-redis/README.md

 Sinatra Redis Extension
 ========================

 Extends [Sinatra](http://www.sinatrarb.com/) with an extension method for dealing with redis databases using the EventMachine based [em-redis](https://github.com/madsimian/em-redis) for asynchronous executions and [redis-rb](https://github.com/ezmobius/redis-rb) client library that comes with the redis source (pre-packaged with this library for convenience).
-You can Install the `sinatra-redis` with rip:
+You can install the `sinatra-redis` with git:

-    $ rip install git://github.com/mvrilo/sinatra-redis.git

-or with git:

     $ git clone git://github.com/mvrilo/sinatra-redis.git